waletoyo1/Git-and-GitHub-Tutorial-for-Beginners/README.md

     <p>1.
 Stage your code by entering <b>git add .</b> </P>
   <p>  2.
 Revert your commit by entering <b>git revert newCommitName</b> then press enter</P>

 <p> <b> RESET</b> - When you reset a commit, all the commit history before it will be deleted.
-Lets assume we have the following commits a->b->c->d->e->f.
+Lets assume we have the following commits: <p> a->b->c->d->e->f</p>.
 When we reset our commit history to e, commits a,b,c and d will be deleted.
 Use the command below to reset to a commit:
    <b> git reset desiredCommitID --hard</b></p>